superflows-dev/superflows-docs/docs/getstarted.md

 ## Further Reading

-After you are have installed the above mentioned packages, you will have access to basic functionality.
-To know more about it, refer to the respective documentation:
+After you are have installed the above mentioned supermods, you will have access to basic functionality.
+To know more, read on please:

 - react-sf-themes ([Docs](./customize.md))
 - react-sf-building-blocks ([Docs](./category/building-blocks/))